 Both chia and flax seeds are excellent sources of soluble fiber.
 When soaked, both chia and flax seeds will form a gel due to their soluble fiber content.
 The resulting gel is a good substitute for eggs.
 You can use both chia and flax seeds interchangeably when replacing eggs.

 Chia seeds do have a slight edge in that you need to use a smaller quantity in place of a single egg.
 The time it takes for the gel to form is also shorter with chia seeds compared to flax seeds.
 Use 1 1/2 teaspoons of chia seeds soaked for 20 minutes in 1/4 cup of water to replace one egg.
-It takes 1 tablespoon of flax seeds soaked in the same amount of water 30 minutes to form your egg substitute.
+It takes one tablespoon of flax seeds soaked in the same amount of water for 30 minutes to form your egg substitute.